 Business Planning

 Business planning, whether for a single individual or multiple interested parties, involves many facets.
-From formation of the correct legal structure and mandatory filings to the procedural structure necessary for day-to-day operations; having a well-structured business plan is imperative to the success and efficiency of the business.
+From formation of the correct legal structure and mandatory filings to the procedural structure necessary for day-to-day operations – comprehensive business planning is imperative to the success and efficiency of the business.

 Forming a corporation in Texas requires submitting mandatory filings with the Secretary of State.
 The specific filings that are required with the State are determined by the services and/or products the proposed company will offer.